datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 * seeing the big picture of your data, and
 * filtering down to just the subset of rows that you want to change in bulk.

-A 'Facet' groups all the identical values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.
+A 'Facet' groups the values that appear in a column according to some criterion, and then allows you to filter the groups and edit values across many records at the same time.

 One type of Facet is called a 'Text facet'.
 This groups all the identical text values in a column and lists each value with the number of records in which it appears.
 The facet information always appears in the left hand panel in the OpenRefine interface.